 L'As du fallafel

-L’As du fallafel has both a restaurant and a takeaway counter which you can get amazing falafel and shawarma!
-The counter is kosher is good news to you who have a kosher diet!
-The serving there is huge and you can get it for a very cheap price, another good news for you who is travelling on a budget!
+L’As du Fallafel has a restaurant as well as a takeaway counter where you can get delicious falafel and shawarma.
+The serving size is enormous, and you can get it for a very low price, which is great news for budget travellers!

-Most Parisians will tell you that they have been to L’As du Fallafel for at least once!
+Most Parisians will tell you that they have been to L’As du Fallafel at least once.
 It truly is one of the most amazing restaurants in Paris.

 Read more about Paris!

-Obviously, there are many, many more restaurants in Paris that my friends haven’t been to in Paris – it will take more than a lifetime to try them all!
-If you have any suggestions which restaurants in Paris should one visit while in Paris please comment down below!
+Obviously, there are many, many more restaurants in Paris that my friends haven’t visited – it would take a lifetime to try them all!
+If you have any recommendations for restaurants in Paris to visit while in Paris, please leave a comment below!

-There are just so many tourist traps (with reheated food) in Paris so if you wanna make sure you’re having the most authentic French food, join a food tour and I bet you will look at croissant and pain au chocolat differently after that!
+There are so many tourist traps (with reheated food) in Paris.
+To make sure you’re having the most authentic French food, join a food tour and you will look at croissant and pain au chocolat differently after that!